administrativetrick/SRE_Toil_Tracker/README.md

 ### Experiment Features
 There is an experimental Dark Mode, but it is not currently working correctly to access that press File -> 'Toggle Theme'.
 Most things appear fine in Dark Mode with the exception of the Tree View.

+### Dependencies
+* The pyperclip module is a dependency for this application.

 ## Changelog

 ## V 1.0.4